mdunhamwilkie/bcgw-last-refresh-date/README.md

 # bcgw-last-refresh-date
-code and scripts for setting last_modified_date of BCGW resources in the BC Data Catalogue
+This repository describes code and scripts used for setting last_modified_date of BCGW resources in the BC Data Catalogue.
+The code and scripts themselves are stored in https://gogs.data.gov.bc.ca/datasets/edrp_app.
 ## Data Model
-The data model consists of four tables, stored in the BCGW APP_UTILITY schema.
+The data model consists of four tables and a stored procedure package, stored in the BCGW APP_UTILITY schema of the (Oracle) production BC Geographic Warehouse.
 ### Table and Column Definitions
 |Table Name|Column Name|Data Type|Nullable||Comment|
 |---|---|---|---|---|---|